Hack-Your-Future-Group-A-Dream-Team/iSchool/README.md

 # CONTENTS

-> 1. How to update `nodejs` dependencies to launch the project successfully
+> A. How to update `nodejs` dependencies to launch the project successfully
-> 2. List of project's web services
+> B. List of project's web services

-## 1. How to update `nodejs` dependencies to launch the project successfully
 -----------
+## A. How to update `nodejs` dependencies to launch the project successfully

 ## 1. Go to the `client` folder
 - Delete node_modules folder